 - This changes your mindset from a powerless worrying one to an empowered problem solving one.

-“For my patients who aren’t able or willing to do this, I usually recommend that they start counseling and/or medication to help them manage these feelings,” says Dr. Marks.
+“For my patients who aren’t able or willing to do this, I usually recommend that they start counseling and/or medication to help them manage these feelings,” Dr. Marks said.